soulshined/fthtml/readme.md

 Notes:
 - Attributes and selectors are always enclosed in a `(` `)` set
-- If you include an id, it is REQUIRED that the id be the first selector in the set.
-This is to ensure only 1 id is included for the element.
-All following selectors/attributes can be in any random order
+- All selectors/attributes can be in any random order
-- There can ___not___ be an empty attribute set.
-In other words, `div()` is considered fatal, and simply `div` is recommended.
+- If you include multiple id's in a single attribute set, an error will be thrown
 - If your attribute's value has spaces, wrap the value in quotations.
 - The only special characters allowed are '.'(period), '-'(hypen), '_'(underscore) -- all cases where a special character other than that will be used it is recommened to wrap it in quotations (for example a relative path: `a(href='../../index.fthtml')`, classes and id's can not be wrapped in quotations